intrpr/jekyll-portfol-test/_posts/2019-06-09-where-would-i-use-transliteration.md

 ---
 title: Where would I use transliteration?
-course: (ASL3370) Transliteration
+course: Transliteration (ASL3380)
-tags: [ASL3370, ASL, English, listening]
+tags: [ASL3380, ASL, English, transliteration]
 style:
 color:
-description:
+description: If Deaf people prefer American Sign Language as their primary language, where/why would they ever use transliteration?
+Surprisingly enough, transliteration is used in the same settings as signed-language interpretation; where and how is transliterating used?
 ---

 ## Practical applications of transliterated work product